hollance/TheKissOfShame/README.md

 Other things that can be improved in the code:

+- Embed the external image and sound files as binary data in the plug-in, to simplify the installation (no need to manually copy these resources).
 - Remove most of the compiler warnings.
 (I set the warning level high on purpose.)
-- Embed the external image and sound files as binary data in the plug-in, to simplify the installation (no need to manually copy these resources).
 - Replace deprecated JUCE APIs with modern equivalents.
 - Use APVTS for the parameters so they can be automated.
 - Since `ScopedPointer` is deprecrated, I replaced these with `std::unique_ptr`, but many of these things do not actually need to be pointers at all.
 - Explicitly use `juce::` and `std::` namespaces.
+- Remove any files that aren't being used (source files, images, audio).
 - Don't use `rand()` and `srand()`.
 - General code cleanup.